W3SRotterdam/GCS/README.md

 Secondly an element where the search results will be appended to needs to be iserted on your results page.
 Copy the following snippet on your search results page.

 ```
 <div class="gcs gcs_results"></div>
 ```

-Now navigate to the Umbraco backoffice `GCS` section to further configure your installation.
-If this section is not available then browse to the users configuration manager and allow the `GCS` section to be visible.

 <br />

 ### Running locally
 - Download or fork this project.